Ashish-Sharma54/Hybrid-ML-Models-for-Renewable-Energy-Forecasting-in-Smart-Grid-Applications-/README.md

 # Hybrid-ML-Models-for-Renewable-Energy-Forecasting-in-Smart-Grid-Applications-
-Hybrid-RECast: Smart Renewable Energy Forecasting
+Hybrid-RECast: Smart Renewable Energy Forecasting-
-📌 Overview
-Hybrid-RECast is a hybrid machine learning model designed to accurately forecast renewable energy outputs based on environmental factors like temperature, pressure, light intensity, UV index, and humidity.
+📌 Overview : Hybrid-RECast is a hybrid machine learning model designed to accurately forecast renewable energy outputs based on environmental factors like temperature, pressure, light intensity, UV index, and humidity.
 Our solution combines LightGBM, XGBoost, and Linear Regression in a stacking ensemble, resulting in a robust and reliable prediction pipeline.

-🎯 Inspiration
+🎯 Inspiration:
 Energy forecasting is a critical challenge in the transition towards sustainable energy systems.
 We were inspired by the idea of improving renewable energy utilization by making predictions more accurate, which helps in reducing energy waste and improving grid stability.

-🚀 Features
+🚀 Features:
 📊 Hybrid ML Model: Combines multiple algorithms for improved accuracy 🧹 Smart Preprocessing: Handles missing data, feature selection, and encoding automatically 📈 High Accuracy: Optimized for lower MAE and RMSE